-With all its changes and new feelings, puberty can feel like it’s a thrill a minute.
-Puberty is a time of biological changes that occur in your body and brain that make you transition from a child into an adult.
+Puberty is a time of physical and emotional change that happens as children grow and mature.
 But what happens during puberty exactly?
 Puberty brings with it a lot of new experiences and changes.
 Most people think these changes are just physical, but in fact, a lot of emotional and intellectual changes happen, too.
 And they can be just as exciting!

 We’ve composed this quick little guide to help you make sense of what happens during puberty so you know what to expect.